Turkish high-speed YHT train

 How to buy tickets

-Train from Bandirma to Izmir The station bell at Izmir Alsancak
+Scenery from the Bandirma to Izmir train The Bandirma to Izmir train arrived at Izmir Basmane

 Back to top

 The international sleeper train from Istanbul to Sofia & Bucharest takes this route and is shown on the Istanbul to Sofia & Bucharest page.
-But two domestic trains also run between Halkali, a suburban station 25km west of Istanbul Sirkeci, Edirne & Kapikule.
+But two domestic trains also run between Halkali (a suburban station 25 km west of Istanbul Sirkeci) & Edirne.
 They have comfortable air-conditioned TVS2000 cars.
-You can reach Halkali by frequent Marmaray suburban train from Sirkeci station, they run at least every 15 minutes, journey time 35 minutes but allow an hour.
+You can reach Halkali from Sirkeci by frequent Marmaray suburban trains, see the advice here.

 Istanbul ► Edirne & Kapikule